pipeforce/pipeforce.github.io/docs/guides/propertystore/10_propertystore-basics.md

 ```
 *
 ```
-This pattern would match any relative key at top level, but not any sub-level.
-So it will match these keys:
+This pattern would match any relative path at top level, but not any sub-level.
+So it will match these paths:
 ```
 resourceA
 resourceB
 ```
-But it won't match these keys:
+But it won't match these paths:
 ```
 folder/file1
 folder/folder2/file2